hydrastro/sadbot/README.md

 ```

 ## Installation
-Place your bot token in the config file:
+You have to place your bot token either in the environment variables or in the
+config files:
 ```
 sed -i 's/placeholder/YOURTOKENHERE' config.py
+sed -i 's/placeholder/YOURTOKENHERE' Dockerfile # If you are using Docker/Podman
 ```

 ## Usage
+### Manual
 Here's how you run the bot manually:
 ```
 nohup PYTHONPATH=. python3 -m sadbot & disown
 ```
+### Systemd Service
-Alternatively, you can create a new systemd service, which handles the bot restart
+Alternatively, you can create a new systemd service, which handles the bot
 restart in a way more neat way, with these commands:
 ```
 sed -i 's/userplaceholder/BOTUSER' sadbot.service